johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 > Prescribed events are used in Scrum to create regularity and to minimize the need for meetings not defined in Scrum.
 All events are time-boxed events, such that every event has a maximum duration.
 Once a Sprint begins, its duration is fixed and cannot be shortened or lengthened.
 The remaining events may end whenever the purpose of the event is achieved, ensuring an appropriate amount of time is spent without allowing waste in the process.
 >
-> Other than the Sprint itself, which is a container for all other events, each event in Scrum is a formal opportunity to inspect and adapt something.
+> Other than the Sprint itself, which is a container for all other events, each event in Scrum is a formal opportunity to inspect and adapt something. — Scrum website

 I think it’s interesting that Scrum defines “Scrum Events”.
 Each event is associated with a particular kind of fact that is effectively the decision of the event.
 We also have the idea of events happening within events, and also of events happening after events.
 Since it seems so well defined, why is there so much trouble and strife about how it is actually used?

-> “Part of the big problem with the whole Scrum/Agile movement is you’ve got some great practices but you haven’t worked out the underlying theory yet, and until you work out the underlying theory it won’t scale and it won’t have bite, other than in isolated cases.” — Dave Snowden, 2011
+> Part of the big problem with the whole Scrum/Agile movement is you’ve got some great practices but you haven’t worked out the underlying theory yet, and until you work out the underlying theory it won’t scale and it won’t have bite, other than in isolated cases. — Dave Snowden, 2011

 So let’s see what else there is to know about Whitehead’s theory of events.

+## Process and Reality

 Let’s briefly look at the episode which gave us Process and Reality.